Boris Johnson sees supply crisis as turning point for Britain - ExBulletin

 (Bloomberg) –

-Prime Minister Boris Johnson has sought to play down a supply chain crisis which has seen fuel shortages across the country and farm animals threatened with destruction, calling it a turning point for the UK economy to exit pandemic and after leaving the European Union.
+Prime Minister Boris Johnson has sought to play down a supply chain crisis that has seen fuel shortages and empty shelves in stores, calling it a turning point for the UK economy as it comes out of the pandemic.

+In talks on Tuesday, Johnson delivered his relentlessly positive message that the country will benefit from higher wages and investment after leaving the European Union.
+He said the shortage of truck drivers is a global problem and told companies they need to do more to address supply issues.

+In a famous phrase, there is no alternative, Johnson told ITV, referring to a slogan used by Margaret Thatcher in the 1980s.
+We had an environment in the UK where we accepted an approach. low wages, low skills and low productivity and that has to change.

-What we told the trucking industry was fine, give us the names of the drivers you want to bring in and we’ll settle the visas, you have 5,000 more visas, Johnson told BBC Television on Tuesday.
+What we told the trucking industry was fine, give us the names of the drivers you want to bring in and we’ll settle the visas, you have 5,000 more visas, Johnson told BBC Television earlier.
 They have only produced 127 names so far.

 Britain is breaking bridges with EU truckers it now wants to get back

+He later told the BBC that the government could not find a solution to staff shortages in the meat processing industry.

-The government is seeking to shift the responsibility of finding drivers to industry amid rising demand for fuel and rising cost of living.
+The government is seeking to blame the industry for driver and worker shortages amid rising demand for fuel and rising costs of living.
 Leaving the EU means the UK no longer has access to a labor pool that its economy has relied on for years.

 As Johnson visited makeshift media kiosks at the Conservative Party’s conference in Manchester, he said fuel and food shortages are not a unique crisis for Britain, but are occurring around the world as the Covid-19 pandemic abates.